Mathseeds White Paper

 According to Taylor & Adelman (1999), "One of the most powerful factors for keeping a person on task is the expectation of feeling some sense of satisfaction when the task is completed" (p.266).
 Mathseeds rewards pupils with golden acorns at the completion of each lesson and activity.
 These get banked and can later be spent on clothes for the pupil’s avatar (online character) or furniture for their personal tree house.

 After the completion of five lessons, pupils participate in an online quiz.
 If they pass, their efforts are rewarded with a printable gold, silver, or bronze certificate with their name on it.
 Providing a representation of a very personal accomplishment can be a valuable motivator to improve pupil achievement (Marzano, Pickering & Pollock, 2001).
-The range of rewards that Mathseeds offers pupils actively encourages them to engage with the programme, explore it, learn from it and value their progress.
+The range of rewards that Mathseeds offers pupils actively encourages them to engage with the programme, explore it, learn from it, and value their progress.

-“I am more and more convinced of a need for planned consolidation, so that after every mathematical task, whether it was a practice exercise, a problem-solving activity, a game, or whatever, there needs to be some kind of interaction that reviews the core mathematical idea, together with its language, and its representations, and focuses on how it arose and how it might be recognised in future.”
+“– Anne Watson, Oxford University, 2014I am more and more convinced of a need for planned consolidation, so that after every mathematical task, whether it was a practice exercise, a problem-solving activity, a game, or whatever, there needs to be some kind of interaction that reviews the core mathematical idea, together with its language, and its representations, and focuses on how it arose and how it might be recognised in future. ”

-Mathseeds End-of-Map Quizzes and Driving Tests provide formal assessment opportunities.
-At the completion of every five lessons pupils complete a 15 question assessment quiz.
-This assesses pupil understanding of the content covered in the latest map with results appearing in teacher reports.
-The Driving Tests are 10 question tests that assess pupil knowledge in essential mathematics skills.
-These assessments have responsive feedback that requires pupils to redo questions answered incorrectly.
+Mathseeds assesses pupil progress with regular Driving tests, which are 10 question tests that assess pupil knowledge in essential mathematics skills.
+These assessments have responsive feedback that requires pupils to redo questions they get incorrect.
 This allows pupils to critically evaluate incorrect responses to reinforce correct mathematical thinking.
+Teachers receive detailed feedback on all attempts and this gives them valuable information about their pupils' mathematical reasoning.

-“One of the chief benefits of mobile devices is that they enable learning anywhere, anytime.
+“– Dr Kristy Goodwin, Institute of Early Childhood, Macquarie University, 2012One of the chief benefits of mobile devices is that they enable learning anywhere, anytime.
 This allows a shift away from the industrial era model where the classroom is the central place of learning driven by the teacher and limited to instruction within the school day.
-In deploying mobile devices, the teacher is no longer at the centre of the learning process and the instructional time can transcend the school day.”
+In deploying mobile devices, the teacher is no longer at the centre of the learning process and the instructional time can transcend the school day. ”

 As technology permeates all aspects of interactions, it has become "an ubiquitous tool for teaching and learning" (Li & Ma, 2010, p.215).
+The National Council of Teachers of Mathematics explicitly state technology as central in teaching and learning mathematics as it "influences the mathematics that is taught and enhances pupils’ learning’’ (NCTM & NAEYC, 2010).

 Cheung & Slavin (2013) identify that as technology permeates 21st century living, the question for teachers shouldn’t be whether to use educational technology but rather what applications ensure it is in the best way for pupils (p.102).
-Technology that enables the manipulation of virtual objects is powerful (Hoyles & Noss, 2009), as are regenerative question designs that afford endless practise opportunities.
+Technology that enables the manipulation of virtual objects is powerful (Hoyles & Noss, 2009), as are regenerative question designs that afford endless practice opportunities.
 By its design, the Mathseeds programme takes advantage of the inherent benefits of computer technology.

-The programme allows children to manipulate objects in a variety of ways, to experiment without fear of failure and test out their new skills through a range of practise opportunities.
+The programme allows children to manipulate objects in a variety of ways, to experiment without fear of failure and test out their new skills through a range of practice opportunities.
 Accessible on desktop and mobile devices, it bridges the home and school divide working to connect family and school communities in the learning process.

 Research indicates the most powerful potential for tools are where meaningful interactions operate alongside sound teaching and learning strategies (Coley, Cradler & Engel, 2000) and guided support (Moyer et al., 2005).
 Mathseeds is an innovative interactive teaching and learning resource designed by educators to connect pupils to the key concepts of number sense.
 In teaching and learning sequences, pupils play with virtual manipulatives in short, focused sequences.
 This teaching is always linked to content in the lesson that follows and is a scaffold to provide guided support for activities within the lesson sequence.

 Mathseeds is an interactive Web-based programme that incorporates a huge range of highly structured, effective, research-based activities.
-It combines rigorous learning with high-interest level activities, taking into consideration the needs, learning styles and future direction of learners in the 21st century.
+It combines rigorous learning with high-interest level activities, taking into consideration the needs, learning styles, and future direction of learners in the 21st century.
 Mathseeds has been built on best practices in pedagogical research alongside core curriculum initiatives, creating a programme that is both educationally sound and highly motivating.
 Mathseeds lessons provide an engaging environment for young children who learn best through play.
 The instructional elements and interactive activities are set in contexts that are meaningful and relevant.
-The programme offers a range of age-appropriate rewards that actively encourage pupils to engage with the programme, explore it, learn from it and value their progress.
+The programme offers a range of age-appropriate rewards that actively encourage pupils to engage with the programme, explore it, learn from it, and value their progress.

 Mathseeds is designed to seamlessly connect learning between school and home, making learning possible anywhere and easily accessible on different devices.
 Its comprehensive assessment and reporting procedures allow pupils, parents, and teachers to receive instant feedback on progress and achievements made.
-Written by experts with over 25 years of experience in creating high-quality educational resources, Mathseeds has been carefully designed to maximise pupil learning and to equip pupils with the strongest foundation possible to achieve lifelong mathematical success.
+Written by experts with over 25 years of experience in creating high-quality educational resources, Mathseeds has been carefully designed to maximize pupil learning and to equip pupils with the strongest foundation possible to achieve lifelong mathematical success.

 Adams, T. L. (2000).
 Helping children learn mathematics through multiple intelligences and standards for school mathematics.
 Childhood Education, 77, (2), 86–94.